BabitMF/BabitMF.github.io/content/en/docs/bmf/multiple_features/data_backend/_index.md

 1. include <bmf/sdk/av_convertor.h>, this will register AVConvertor for AVFrame
 2. dst_dp set media_type with value MediaType::kAVFrame
-3. do `bmf_convert`, check the return VideoFrame is a valid VideoFrame
+3. do `bmf_convert`, check if the return VideoFrame is a valid VideoFrame
-4. use `private_get<AVFrame>` get the AVFrame pointer from the return VideoFrame.
+4. use `private_get<AVFrame>` to get the AVFrame pointer from the return VideoFrame.

 It is important to note that the lifecycle of the structure pointed to by the pointer obtained from private_get is managed by the VideoFrame to which it belongs.